jasonyux/tcp_over_udp/README.md

 		➜ python tcpclient.py file1.txt 127.0.0.1 41192 2048 41191
 		```
 		where `file1.txt` can be replaced by any file with extension `.txt` in this example.

+	> Note:
+	> - if bit error `-b` is made to be very big, it will incur a chance that `checksum` itself will not be able to detect error.
+In that case, server/client may hang as corrupted packets will be treated as normal packets.
 -  **Transmitting non-text files**.

     Currently it should also be able to handle any non-text files, as long as the extension matches up in the server and client side.
 For example, I have placed a `image1.png` file under the directory, and you can try transmitting that by: